Boeing : Ethiopian Airlines Black Boxes Showed 'Clear Similarities' With Lion Air Crash | MarketScreener

 By Gabriele Steinhauser and Robert Wall

-ADDIS ABABA, Ethiopia -- Data retrieved from the black boxes of a crashed Ethiopian Airlines plane was similar to that from the Lion Air flight that plunged into the Java Sea in October, Ethiopia's transport minister said Sunday, adding to the pressure on aircraft Boeing Co.
+ADDIS ABABA, Ethiopia -- Data retrieved from the black boxes of a crashed Ethiopian Airlines plane showed similarities to that from the Lion Air flight that plunged into the Java Sea in October, Ethiopia's transport minister said Sunday, adding to the pressure on aircraft maker Boeing Co.

 "Clear similarities were noted between Ethiopian Air Flight 302 and Indonesian Lion Air Flight 610, which will be the subject of further study during the investigation," Transport Minister Dagmawit Moges said.
 Both flights were on Boeing 737 MAX 8 aircraft.